radiantearth/stac-best-practices/best-practices-zarr-ndarray.md

 Key terms:

-- **Zarr Store**: A storage system that can hold a Zarr hierarchy (e.g., a directory, zip file, or object store prefix)
+- **Zarr Store**: A storage system that can hold a Zarr hierarchy (e.g., a directory, zip file, or object store prefix) conforming to the [Zarr abstract store interface](https://zarr-specs.readthedocs.io/en/latest/v3/core/index.html#abstract-store-interface)
-- **Group**: A node including the root node in a Zarr hierarchy that can contain arrays and/or other groups
+- **Group**: Any node - including the root node - in a Zarr hierarchy that may have child nodes.
-- **Array**: A multidimensional array with chunked storage
+- **Array**: A leaf node in a Zarr hierarchy that represents a multidimensional array with chunked storage
 - **Chunk**: A contiguous region of an array that is stored as a single object
-- **Consolidated Metadata**: A single metadata document containing the metadata for all arrays and groups that are children of a given group.

 ### Xarray/NetCDF/CF-Specific Concepts